lukes/herald/README.md

 To make Herald run forever, add this to the end of your script

-    Herald.demonize!
+    Herald.daemonize!

-`demonize!` cuts the apron strings, and once set, your herald process will run forever.
+`daemonize!` cuts the apron strings, and once set, your herald process will run forever.

 Use the Herald binary below to control any free heralds down to size.